creachadair/taskgroup/README.md

 	g.Cancel()

+A working program demonstrating this example can be found in the `cmd/copytree` subdirectory.

 ## Controlling Concurrency: Capacity and Rate

 Although goroutines are inexpensive to start up, it is often useful to limit the number of _active_ goroutines in a program, to avoid various kinds of resource exhaustion (CPU, memory, in-flight RPCs, etc.).
 Doing so often requires a bunch of additional plumbing to restrict when goroutines may be started or become active.